BYO Harness is the preferredDocumentation Index

 Tools are packaged asToolset objects.
 A taskset can own tools directly:

-bind objects.* from their own private dependency factories.
+also bind objects.* from their own private dependency factories.

 Custom harness programs can adapt taskset-owned tools through state.get_tools().